MateoCerquetella/serverless-lambda-boilerplate/README.md

 Here's a brief overview of the main components of this boilerplate:

-- `src/api/users`: Contains user-related controllers, services, and validators.
+- `src/api/*`: Contains module-related controllers, services, and validators.
 - `src/core`: Core functionalities including middleware and HTTP models.
 - `src/prisma`: Prisma service and schema for ORM.
 - `_templates`: Hygen templates for quickly generating new modules.